hde-oliv/push_swap/README.md

 # Push Swap

 ## What it is
-This project consists on a binary called push_swap that sorts a passed array of numbers (without duplicates and of 32 bits) using only
+This project consists of a binary called push_swap that sorts a passed array of numbers (without duplicates and of 32 bits) using only a limited set of instructions and an auxiliary stack.
-a limited set of instructions and an auxiliary stack.
+Uses Radix Sort as the sorting algorithm.

 Succeeded with 84%